ysunaw/voice-questionnaire/README.md

 ## UI

-The UI of the voice questionnaire is built using React and Bootstrap.
 Below is the Figma prototype link: https://www.figma.com/proto/muG4NGDatAY6zFcb1fAXEf/voice-qualtrics?page-id=220%3A173&node-id=323%3A69&viewport=-292%2C-1018%2C0.4422054886817932&scaling=min-zoom
+The figma is a demonstration of what the final product will look like. we are still in the development of this platform and the actual front-end is the interim version.
+While it is still under development, the front-end facilitates the editing and sending of questionnaire title and one multiple choice question.

+The UI of the voice qualtrics platform is built using React and Bootstrap.

 ### pre-requisite

-Before you build and run the app, npm should be installed on the app.
+npm should be installed under the UI folder to run the app.

 ### installation and start guide

-To build the app, run the below commands to open the ui folder and build the app.
+To build the app, open the ui folder and run the below command.
 ```
 cd ui
 npm run build
 ```
-To start the app, run the below command under the ui folder.
+To start the app, run the below command under the same directory.

 ```
 npm start